fluent-beats/fluent-beats/README.md

 This service is designed to provide ligthweight observability capababilities.

-Its deployed as a [Docker Swarm Global Service](https://docs.docker.com/engine/swarm/services/#replicated-or-global-services) inside a Docker cluster in order to receive any type of observability information from other services.
+Its was desined to be deployed as a [Docker Swarm Global Service](https://docs.docker.com/engine/swarm/services/#replicated-or-global-services), or equivalent, inside a Docker cluster in order to receive any type of observability information from other services.

-## Container requirements
+## Requirements

-To work properly the container requires:
+To work properly it requires:

 * Port bindings:
     * `24224/tcp`: Used to receive Logs from Docker Fluentd Driver